 Research Project Description

-The goal of this IRL project is to promote a Culture of Health among child-serving agencies and community stakeholders in Fresno by employing the Adverse Childhood Experiences (ACEs) framework.
-The specific aims are: (1) to examine how ACEs affect young children living in low-income housing; (2) to investigate how parents perceive ACEs and the need to address ACEs, and (3) to raise awareness and develop recommendations for child-serving agencies and community leaders in Fresno who provide support and services in addressing ACEs.
-The team will employ mixed methods, combining quantitative and qualitative research.
-For the quantitative aspect of this study, the team will analyze administrative data from Fresno Housing (FH), health data from the Office of Statewide Health Planning and Development, and school district data.
-The qualitative data will be obtained by two methods.
-First, the team members will conduct three focus group interviews with FH residents, conducted in English, Spanish, or Hmong.
-The focus group discussion will survey parents’ perspectives of ACEs experiences using a vignette format, as well as what they think about the need to address ACEs and mental health challenges in their community, and, lastly, the services they would like to see in their community.
+The goal of this IRL project was to promote a Culture of Health among child-serving agencies and community stakeholders in Fresno by employing the Adverse Childhood Experiences (ACEs) framework.
+The specific aims were: (1) to examine how ACEs affect young children living in low-income housing; (2) to investigate how parents perceive ACEs and the need to address ACEs, and (3) to raise awareness and develop recommendations for child-serving agencies and community leaders in Fresno who provide support and services in addressing ACEs.
+The team employed mixed methods, combining quantitative and qualitative research.
+For the quantitative aspect of this study, the team analyzed administrative data from Fresno Housing (FH), health data from the Office of Statewide Health Planning and Development, and school district data.
+The qualitative data was obtained by conducting focus groups with FH residents.
+Team members conducted three focus group interviews in English, Spanish, and Hmong.
+The focus group discussion surveyed parents’ perspectives of ACEs experiences using a vignette format, as well as what they think about the need to address ACEs and mental health challenges in their community, and, lastly, the services they would like to see in their community.

 Yumiko Aratani, PhD